 More fundraising ideas include:

-High School Grads Helping Others
+Senior High School Students Can Help Others

 The students in a high school graduating class are often very keen to raise funds for their graduation ceremony.
 They frequently have lofty ambitions for the event.
-It would be great if they used some of their enthusiam for obtaining money to help others.
+It would be great if they used some of their enthusiasm for obtaining money to help others.

 Grads might agree to donate a small percentage of the money that they raise to a charity.
 This could be made a requirement if fundraising is done on school property, but I think that it's better if the students decide to donate money voluntarily.
 They may need a gentle suggestion to do this, though.

 Students or schools need to decide how money for charity will be used once it's collected.
 Students may decide to help a local organization or an international one.
-Oxfam, Unicef and Save The Children are three organizations whose websites provide fundraising ideas and suggestions for helping communities in need.
+Oxfam, Unicef, and Save The Children are three organizations whose websites provide fundraising ideas and suggestions for helping communities in need.
 Supporting these organizations may be appropriate for some schools.

-Some Activities to Help the Local Community
+Some Activities to Aid the Local Community

 It's good for students to sometimes leave the enclosed world of their school and explore the conditions and needs of their community first hand (as long as this is a safe activity).
 Here are some suggestions for activities other than fundraising that will help people in the community.